AdobeDocs/experience-manager-pattern-detection.en/help/umi.md

 * Do not change or remove the four configurations mentioned above.
   * In case of the following violation :
   "Required properties for the OSGi configuration 'xyz-configuration' are missing: '[property-1,property-2...]'."
-  Please validate if these deletions are legit or not since these OSGI configurations are OOTB and might have never been modified/saved from the OSGi Config Manager.
+  Please confirm if these deletions are legit or not since these OSGI configurations are OOTB and might have never been modified/saved from the OSGi Config Manager.
 * If configurations have been changed, they should be restored to their expected values.
 These values are indicated in the `UMI` messages.
 * For `com.day.cq.commons.impl.ExternalizerImpl`, please refer [documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developer-tools/externalizer.html?lang=en) for setting externalizer config using cloud manager environment variables in AEM as a Cloud Service.
 * Please reach out to our [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.